slaydenriley/gigger/README.md

 ## Description

 Gigger is a management system for bands and venues to keep track of upcoming shows.
 It also allows for concert-goers to view shows and details about bands and venues, as well as connect with other users.
 There are 3 main account types in Gigger: "Band Member," "Venue Manager," and "Concert-Goer."
 Each account type has different abilities and features.

+## Inspiration

+While building this project, I was still a professional touring banjo player.
+I was inspired to create a system which would help us keep track of our upcoming shows and venues.
+Of course, the music collapse of 2020 hit (COVID) and we were never actually able to use this application.
+Regardless, I had fun building something that I could use in real life, and this project helped me build some fundamental Rails knowledge.

 ## Installation